Azure/container-service-for-azure-china/aks/README.md

 # AKS on Azure China Best Practices
-Azure Kubernetes Service is in **Private Preview**, this page gives best practices about how to use AKS on Azure China cloud.
+Azure Kubernetes Service is in **Private Preview**, this page provides best practices about how to use AKS on Azure China cloud.
  - Contact AKS China Team: [akscn@microsoft.com](mailto:akscn@microsoft.com)

 ## 1. How to create AKS on Azure China